I was thrilled to see these 35 Christians among TIME's top 100.

 He took a special interest in miracles and prophecy, calculating dates of Old Testament books and analyzing their texts to discover their authorship.

-22 Charlemagne*(742-814) was king of the Franks and united western and central Europe under his reign.
+22 Charlemagne*(742-814) was king of the Franks, and during his reign, he united Western and Central Europe.

 Roman Catholicism was established throughout his domain, and he brought stability and peace.